Siddhant-Ray/LaTeX-Paper-Autobuild/README.md

     $ make <docker-target>

+Note: Before running any docker-target, make sure to pull the latest TeX image with:

+    $ make docker-run

 ## Comments:

 This template relies a bit too much on the ACM templates as a base.
 I would argue that is not an issue in academia in general, as ACM is a good standard to follow.
 Plus you can always change the document template inside [main.tex](main.tex).